 Biology of Parasitism

-ANTIGENIC VARIATION – A long standing interest of our group is to understand the mechanisms that govern antigenic variation, a process that allows trypanosomes to escape the host immune response (4).
-We are currently interested in understanding the importance that non-coding RNAs and epigenetic modifications in the regulation of genes underlying antigenic variation.
+GENE REGULATION and ANTIGENIC VARIATION – Our group are interested in understanding the mechanisms that regulate antigenic variation, a process that allows trypanosomes to escape the host's immune response (4).
+Currently, we are interested in understanding the importance of non-coding RNAs (5) and epigenetic modifications in the regulation of genes underlying antigenic variation (6).

-Senior Post-Doctoral Researcherstrindade@medicina.ulisboa.pt
+Senior Postdoctoral Researcherstrindade@medicina.ulisboa.pt

 Sara Silva Pereira